-Due to growing public concern and to minimize the risk of exposure to the COVID-19 virus to our visitors, volunteers and employees, the Board of Directors of the Valiant Air Command, Inc. voted to close the museum beginning Sunday 3/15/2020 at the close of business.
-The Board of Directors will review the further developments of the virus on March 26, 2020 to determine if an extension beyond that time frame is needed.
+Due to growing public concern and to minimize the risk of exposure to the COVID-19 virus to our visitors, volunteers and employees, the Board of Directors of the Valiant Air Command, Inc. voted to close the museum to the public beginning Sunday 3/15/2020 at the close of business.
+The Board of Directors will review the further developments and risks of the virus each month to determine when it will be suitable to reopen the museum to the public.

 Please continue to visit our website or our FaceBook Page at https://www.facebook.com/VACwarbirdairshow for further information and updates on our museum hours and availability.